Administration API

 # Call using cURL

-For example, if you only want to include campaigns of type mailing
+For the example, we only want to include campaigns of type mailing (type=mailing), so the request, after adding the necessary authentication headers, would look like this:

 curl -X GET https://test.modyo.com/api/admin/messaging/campaigns?type=mailing -H 'Authorization: Bearer 8c280d601fc1b361aabb20836841b4b82faab23e990148c91406bbf5e452ab56'